-- why thought work is key to making the transformation you want (and how it works).
+- why thought work is key to making the transformation you want (and how it works), and

-And because of the interrelationship between fear and stress (stress feeds fear, worry and anxiety), I encourage you to take this further by downloading 5-Minute Stress Solutions.
-This free resource contains healthy mindset and stress management strategies for a calm mind, increased stress resilience and control over your emotions.
+And because of the interrelationship between fear and stress (stress feeds fear, worry and anxiety), I encourage you to take this further by downloading my free resource of 8 mindset and stress management strategies for a calm mind, increased stress resilience and control over your emotions.

 Table of Contents

 The Difference Between Living In Fear vs. Living With Fear

 What you want is to transform from living in fear to living with fear.
 Although the two might sound similar, they’re not.